CoRoe/enf-matching/README.md

 the frequencies of interest are the alias frequencies grid frequency -- camera frame rate.

+### Global Shutter

+In a camera with a global shutter, all pixels of the camera sensor are exposed at the same time and then read out sequentially.

+Flimmer attempts to look for the ENF signals in 'steady' image areas.
+This is implemented as follows:

+When reading a video file, `flimmer` divides each frame into rectangles of equal size; the number of rows and columns can be set in the GUI.
+Default is a grid of 10 x 10 rectangles.
+Assuming a resolution of 1080x1920, each rectangle is 108 pixels high and 192 pixels wide.
+Flimmer computes for each rectangle of the frame its average luminosity and appaned it to a time series.

+So staying with the example of 10 x 10 rectangles (Regions of Interest, ROI), there will be 100 video data streams.
+When the 'analysis' button is pressed, flimmer choses the stream with the lowest variation and analyses it further.
+The signal is passed through a notch filter that removes the frame frequency and its harmonics.
+After that, a bandpass is applied and the signal is processed using STFT.

+Alias frequencies: Light bulbs an fluorescent lamps emit light during both the positive and negative part of the grid sine wave; the basic frequency is thus twice the grid frequency.
+The 'harmonic' setting in the GUI should therefore be 2.

+Assume a frame rate of 30 Hz (frames per second).
+This is the sample rate in the *global shutter* mode.
+Because of the sampling process, alias frequencies are introduced; their values are

+$$n f_g + m f_s$$

+where $n$ is the harmonic of the grid frequency, $f_g$ is the grid frequency,
+$m$ is the harmonic of the frame rate, and $f_s$ is the frame rate. $n$ and
+$m$ are small integer numbers.

+An example: Grid frequency 50 Hz, harmonic 2, frame rate 30 fps, harmonic -3:
+2 * 50 - 3 * 30 = 10.

 ### Usage

 The usage is similar to that of `hum.py`: You work from top to bottom.